 - 1. All applications must submit a fifteen (15) year pro forma cash flows complying with the following requirements: Rate of Increase: two percent (2%) for revenues and expenses must be the greater of Operating Costs Adjustment Factors (OCAF) or three percent (3%). - 2.
 Required Debt Service Ratios: Debt service ratios may not fall below 1.15 (1.10 for Rural Development and HUD funded properties) unless the Owner executes an appropriate escrow or acceptable guarantee in an amount equal to the maximum cumulative cash flow shortfall.
-The maximum debt service ratio is 1.4.
+The maximum debt service ratio is 1.4, the excess cash flow must be deposited to the Reserves for Replacement or used to prepay hard debts.
+The Minimum Reserve Balance shall be increased by such excess cash flow.

 - 3. Maximum Return on Capital for Projects with Soft Funds and Distributions of Surplus Cash: Any project which receives LHC Soft Funds and which evidences satisfaction of the Minimum Reserve Balance will be permitted a Capital Recovery Payment on Taxpayer Capital equal to 350 basis points above the comparable Treasury bill yields as of the Closing Date that are coterminous with the return of taxpayer capital over a maximum ten (10) year period.
 LIHTC equity does not count as Taxpayer Capital.
 Surplus Cash evidenced in annual audits may be distributed each fiscal year so long as such distributions are limited to not exceeding fifty percent (50%) of such Surplus Cash. - 4.
 Terms Required for Cash Flow Notes: Any cash flow note associated with the acquisition of an existing project must be accompanied by a schedule establishing the imputed principal of the cash flow note under IRC Section 1274(b) and any basis adjustment of the note and project pursuant to Section 1.1275-4(c) of the Treasury Regulations.
 All cash flow notes must mature on or before the end of the economic life of the project which may not exceed 55 years.
 Developer Fee Cash Flow Notes must mature by the end of the initial Compliance Period of 15 years and paid via free cash or capital contribution to the project by the partnership. - 5.
 Vacancy Rate Assumptions: the greater of seven percent (7%) or as determined by the commissioned market analyst. - 6.
 Required Deposit to Reserves for Replacement: Minimum replacement reserves should equal not less than \$500 per unit per year for new construction developments.
 For rehabilitation, the minimum is the greater of \$500/unit/year or as specified in Capital Needs Assessment.
 Notwithstanding the foregoing, the annual amount may be determined in accordance by HUD or RD if either is providing financing. - 7.
 Maximum Rents: Pro forma rents for application purposes may not exceed the lowest of market rents evidenced in the market study, HUD's most recently published fair market rents (FMR), or the maximum rent permitted by Section 42 or any subsidy program which benefits the project.
+The market study narrative may include a discussion of why the HUD fair market rents for the broader market area should not be applicable in the primary market to be served by the Project; however, such narrative must specifically reference a rent comparability analysis of other rental projects in the primary market area serving income qualified households where the market analyst certifies that the market rents for such income qualified households exceed the HUD fair market rents.